Quantcast

 SUGITA Tomokazu

 Four handsome young students (Takano Kyohei, Oda Takenaga, Toyama Yukinojo and Morii Ranmaru ) are offered free use of a house on the condition that they transform the girl who already lives there into a lady.
-However, Nakahara Sunako, the girl is gloomy, weird, and an avid horror movie maniac.
-She suffered a dramatic trauma in junior high school when a boy that she loved told her she was ugly, and now she gets a nosebleed when she looks at something beautiful.
+However, Nakahara Sunako, is a gloomy, morbid, weird girl who is also an avid horror movie maniac.
+She suffered a dramatic trauma in junior high school when a boy that she loved told her she was ugly which shattered her self esteem, and now she gets a nosebleed when she looks at something beautiful.

 Animation by Nippon Animation